ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Verifier:

 : organizations, stakeholders, and users involved in validating supply chain artifacts.
-Verifiers consume Transparent Signed Statements, verifying their proofs and inspecting their Statement payload, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.
+Verifiers consume Transparent Statements, verifying their proofs and inspecting their Statement payload, either before using corresponding Artifacts, or later to audit an Artifact's provenance on the supply chain.

 {: #mybody}